Best Day Hiking Backpack: 2023 10 Top Models

 One of the main drawbacks of almost any daypack is the inability to provide the comfort of a regular backpacking backpack when filled with a heavy load.
 With the Osprey Stratos and Sirrus, this is categorically not the case.

 Weighing 2 lb.
 12 oz., this is the heaviest pack in our review.
-However, there are a few very good reasons why the Stratos/Sirrus has been one of Osprey’s top-selling packs for the best part of a decade.
+However, there are a few good reasons why the Stratos/Sirrus has been one of Osprey’s top-selling packs for the best part of a decade.

 While the Osprey Talon 22’s lighter weight, comfort, and impressive feature set won it our vote as top daypack for hiking, this one’s our go-to when hauling a little more heft.